MarinaHuber/Whats-the-SkyCast/README.md

 6) The `AllWeather` should *not* implement `Decodable` - even in extensions.

 	- That's because the `CodingKeys` to decode the JSON are API-specific details defined in the backend.
 So declaring the `CodingKeys` in the `AllWeather` will couple it with API implementation details.
-And since other modules depend on the `FeedImage`, they'll also be coupled with API implementation details.
+And since other modules depend on the `AllWeather`, they'll also be coupled with API implementation details.

 	- Suggestion: Create an API-specific struct in the 'Weather API' module to perform the decoding.
 Thus, preventing API details from leaking into other modules.
 So, for example, if there's a change in the backend, it doesn't propagate everywhere in the codebase.
 You just update the Feed API module without affecting others.